Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 Now, our absorbing Markov chain model captures both the depth and the width of the energy basin, incorporating the combined effects of both thermodynamic binding energies and kinetic migration barriers within the cluster.
 With the vacancy escape times (Fig.~\ref{fig:trapping_ability}a), we can more comprehensively characterize the vacancy trapping mechanisms in terms of energetics.
-We adopt a singularity approximation of the \ac{PEL}, illustrated in Fig.~\ref{fig:trapping_ability}b, where the cluster is simplified as a single site with strong vacancy binding instead of representing the cluster as a complex energy basin of the \ac{PEL}.
+We adopt a single-energy-basin approximation of the \ac{PEL}, illustrated in Fig.~\ref{fig:trapping_ability}b, where the cluster is simplified as a single site with strong vacancy binding instead of representing the cluster as a complex energy basin of the \ac{PEL}.
 This simplification allows us to quantify the trapping ability of the cluster through a single effective binding energy value.
+Thus, we define the effective cluster energy barrier, $\tilde E^{\text{clu}}_{\text{barrier}}$, which governs the escape time via the Arrhenius relationship: